Interfaces + Open Design / Foundation

 02

-Use "Canvas" to locate the part of the interfaces + open design workflow the video is demonstrating.
+Use "Session" to locate the part of the hermes operations mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 6:07, where the video says: “off of your different sub agents that are running different sorts of tasks based off the prompts that you give it.
 And calls and dreams are two new features that they're going to be releasing afterwards.
 I would...”

 03